Technology

 Explanation:

-• The first star operator at the beginning of the action means: run the action in an infinite loop.
+• The first star operator at the beginning of the action means iterator: run the action in an infinite loop.
 This is the way to implement a cyclic schedule that rolls back to the beginning when the last step ends.

-• The the second star operator means go over all the elements of the array.
-In our case the array is the byproduct of the “split” function.
+• The the second star operator means wildcard.
+Since the byproduct of the “split” function is an array, the star operator means go over all the elements of the array.
 For example, element “0” will be “off/until 20:00” and element “1” will be “on/4h”.

 Effectively, in this single action we have a loop within a loop.